ZOYA Wholebeing Psychiatry

 Meet the Founder and the Provider

-In her practice, Dr. Rathee takes a careful and individualized approach to care, integrating comprehensive evaluation, personalized medication management when appropriate, and attention to the biological, lifestyle, and stress-related factors that influence mental health.
+In her practice, Dr. Rathee takes an individualized approach to care, integrating comprehensive evaluation, personalized medication management when appropriate, and attention to the biological, lifestyle, and stress-related factors that influence mental health.
 Her focus is on providing clear, thoughtful treatment that supports greater stability, a more regulated mind, and a deeper understanding of each patient’s unique experience.

 Frequently Asked Questions